 - NATO and Azerbaijan started work on a jointly agreed Defence Education Enhancement Programme (DEEP) in 2008 to integrate NATO standards into the teaching methodologies and curricula of the country’s Professional Military Education (PME) institutions.
 Initially, DEEP efforts were focused on the Armed Forces Military College, a command and staff/war college that teaches senior military leaders.
 In 2018, Azerbaijan asked NATO to also involve the Military High School, a pre-commissioning school, in DEEP.
 DEEP is also supporting a newly established language training centre, bringing Azerbaijani teachers and testers in close contact with Allied and partner language institutes.

 - From 1999 to 2008, troops from Azerbaijan were part of the NATO-led peacekeeping force in Kosovo (KFOR).

 - Azerbaijan actively supported the NATO-led International Security Assistance Force (ISAF) in Afghanistan from 2002 to the end of the NATO-led operation in 2014.
-The country currently supports the follow-on Resolute Support Mission (RSM) to train, advise and assist Afghan security forces.
-Azerbaijan also contributes to NATO’s Afghan National Army Trust Fund.
+The country also supported the follow-on Resolute Support Mission (RSM) to train, advise and assist Afghan security forces, and contributed to NATO’s Afghan National Army Trust Fund.

 - Azerbaijan has a long-standing interest in the protection of critical energy infrastructure, including against terrorist attacks, and the Ministry of National Security has worked with elements of NATO to establish an International Anti-Terrorism Training Centre.